Esri/storymap-swipe/README.md

  * New button to open the Web Application item page
  * New configuration option to disable individual social sharing services
  * New button in the Settings extent tab to use the current map extent
- * Better vertical centering of the header logo (appear centered whatever it�s size)
+ * Better vertical centering of the header logo (appear centered whatever it's size)
  * Use the Organization/Portal helper services and Bing Maps configuration (allow to define Geometry, Geocode Service and Bing Maps key at the Organization/Portal level without configuring the template)